stanleyycheung/riven/README.md

 Create a file called `.env` in the base directory and put your Riot API key in a variable `RIOT_API_KEY`.

-Install required python packages with `pip install -r requirements.txt`.
+Install `pipenv` package and do `pipenv install` to install all the dependencies